Dynamo Sports Club

-Since 2016, Vladimir Strzhalkovskiy is the Chairman of the Dynamo Society.

 Overview

 Name

 The name given to the society was supposed to mean "Power in Motion", taken from the Greek: δύναμις; dynamis -power, and Latin: motio, -motion.
-Not coincidentally, this term was first coined earlier by a Belgian inventor Zenobe Gramme for the electrical generator.
+Not coincidentally, this term was first coined earlier by a Belgian inventor Zénobe Gramme for the electrical generator.
 Dynamo, together with Armed Forces sports societies, made up the universal system of physical education and sports of the USSR.
 Forty-five sports disciplines were sanctioned by the society in 1971.
 It had some 6,000 sports facilities and 43 Children and Youth Sport Schools.

 History

 The "Dinamo" society was officially created on 18 April 1923, on Felix Dzerzhinsky's initiative and under the sponsorship of the State Political Directorate (GPU), the Soviet political police, the predecessor of other later created Soviet security structures such as KGB, NKVD and MVD.
 For the rest of the society's history in the Soviet period, it maintained some connection with the state security apparatus.
 The forerunner of Dynamo was the State Political Directorate Physical Culture society that existed since 1917.

 On 12 August 1923 in Moscow at Orlovo-Davydovsky pereulok (lane) was opened the first Dynamo stadium named after Dzerzhinsky.
 On 23 August 1923 the presidium of the Moscow Proletarian Sports Society Dynamo reviewed a petition of the Penza Governorate GPU Political Department about establishing of the local Proletarian Sports Society Dynamo.
 This was the first practical step in development of departmental sports society on nationwide scale.
 On 1 – 16 September 1923 the Moscow Proletarian Sports Society Dynamo participated in the First All-Union Festival of Physical Culture in Moscow.
 On 11 September 1923 the Moscow Proletarian Sports Society Dynamo dispatched two of its members to Petrograd to organize local Dynamo society in the city.
 On 2 October 1923 the All-Union Council of Physical Culture considering specifics of the GPU activities admitted as practical the existence of the GPU sports organization "Dynamo".
 On 16 October 1923 the All-Union Council of Physical Culture adopted a resolution "About Central Council of the PSS Dynamo".
 On 11 December 1923 Dynamo opened its own cinema theater at Rusakovskaya ulica in Moscow.

 On 2 January 1924 there was opened the first Dynamo specialized store at Kuznetsky bridge in Moscow.
 On 1 August 1924 Genrikh Yagoda was appointed one of the members of the All-Union Council of Physical Culture from OGPU.
 On 1 October 1924 OGPU issued its order "On establishment of the Central Council of proletarian sports societies (PSS) Dynamo and about organization of local PSS Dynamo".
-The Central Council was officially founded on 8 October, but its functions continued to be performed by council of the Moscow PSS Dynamo until April of 1926.
+The Central Council was officially founded on 8 October, but its functions continued to be performed by council of the Moscow PSS Dynamo until April 1926.